tayloraswift/swift-png/examples/README.md

 }
 ```

 Now that we have a working HSVA implementation, we need to conform it to the `PNG.Color` protocol so we can use it as a color target.
-To do this, we need to implement the following requirements:
+To do this, we need to fulfill the following requirements:

 ```swift
 protocol PNG.Color